 Workshops are co-facilitated by certified QPR instructors from the Counseling Center and LiveWell: The Office of Health Education, Promotion, & Wellness.

 Class size is limited and pre-registration is required.
+You only need to attend one training session.
 Click here to register.

 QPR workshops can also be arranged for your class, staff, athletic team, or student organization.
 Email or call (508.910.6965) us for more information.